 Is the Note for you?

 For more information on the Note, including a full review, take a look at our dedicated Nissan Note page.
-Our Nissan Note configurator will help you find the best price from the best Nissan dealers in the UK or, for more options, take a look at our deals page to see our latest discounts.
+Our Nissan Note configurator will help you find a great price from the best Nissan dealers in the UK or, for more options, take a look at our deals page to see our latest discounts.